-Healthy Schools has designed, developed and launched a 'Mental Health Award' for Swindon schools to trial.The award aims to reduce mental health stigma at a whole school level and at targetted level.
+Swindon Healthy Schools has a Mental Health and Emotional Wellbeing Award for schools.
+This version was updated in September 2023 and includes the requirement for a Senior Mental Health Lead and an increased emphasis around pupils' voices.
+The award aims to reduce mental health stigma at a whole school level and at targeted level.
 It supports health and wellbeing of staff and pupils, provides relevant and appropriate training for staff to recognise the need and implement support strategies for young people.

 Schools can be awarded with the Be Real Campaign, school badge for their support and commitment to the programme by downloading the kit from: http://www.berealcampaign.co.uk/schools and share their story.

 The Childhood Bereavement Network (CBN) is a national, multi-professional federation of organisations and individuals working with bereaved children and young people.
 It involves and is actively supported by all the major bereavement care providers in the UK.
 Mission: The Childhood Bereavement Network 'seeks to ensure that all children and young people in the UK, together with their families and other caregivers, including professional carers, can easily access a choice of high-quality local and national information, guidance and support to enable them to manage the impact of death on their lives.'

 KS4 PSHE: Rob - Living with bereavement - BBC Class Clip.

 Please note that the BBC state, 'This film is suitable for teaching 14-16 year olds, but because it addresses some challenging issues we strongly advise making yourself very familiar with the content before using it and considering carefully whether it will be appropriate and suitable for your specific cohort.'

 Harmless provide resources to support people affected by self harm: https://harmless.org.uk/resource-hub/